 The 2010s have come to an end.
 Soon I will be posting several additional top ten lists on the best films of the previous decade.
 But, first, I have to close out last year in the right way with this top ten films of 2019-list.
 So, sit back, relax, and take a look at what films I think were the very best in a quite strong year for movies.
 Continue reading “Top Ten Films of 2019”→

-It is finally time for me to announce my own personal film nominations for the I’m Jeffrey Rex Awards of 2018.
-Sure, we’re in 2019 now, but I needed some time to watch some of the films that weren’t released until January 2020 in Denmark to properly celebrate 2019 films.
+It is finally time for me to announce my own personal film nominations for the 7th I’m Jeffrey Rex Awards.
+Sure, we’re in 2020 now, but I needed some time to watch some of the films that weren’t released until January 2020 in Denmark to properly celebrate 2019 films.

-The New Golden Age of Television continued in 2018 with yet another great year of television.
-This must be reiterated year after year — yes, even in a year without Game of Thrones — 2018 continued that age, or trend, in which television is as effective as, or even more so than, cinema.
-For some, television of 2018 is defined best by the return of the increasingly confounding Westworld, and, for others like me, it is best defined by limited series that kept my attention far better than most long-running shows.
-Continue reading “Top Ten TV-Shows of 2018”
+The New Golden Age of Television continued in 2019 with yet another great year of television.
+This must be reiterated year after year — yes, even in a year with a disappointing conclusion to Game of Thrones — 2019 continued that age, or trend, in which television is as effective as, or even more so than, cinema.
+For some, television of 2019 is undoubtedly best defined by the conclusion to shows like Game of Thrones or Fleabag, and, for others, it is best defined by limited series that shocked you to your core.
+Continue reading “Top Ten TV-Shows of 2019”→

 Today, in honor of Friday the 13th, I want to showcase my ten favorite horror films of the 2010s.
 I’ll also preface this list by saying that I reserve the right to change this list for the remainder of 2019 in case something new is good enough to make it onto this list.
 Continue reading “Best of the 2010s: Top Ten Horror Films”→